luispedro/jug/docs/source/idioms.rst

 There are certain types of computation that show up again and again in parallel computation.
-This section shows up to perform them with jug.
+This section shows how to perform them with jug.

 Map/Reduce
 ----------